-On this course you can either take an equal number of modules from each subject or you can decide to study more modules in History or in Philosophy.
+Each year on our History and Philosophy degree, roughly half your modules will be in philosophy, and the other half in history.
 In both subjects you'll be encouraged to contribute to and lead discussions in regular seminars.
-You're also welcome at departmental researach seminars, where visiting philosophers and historians discuss issues at the forefront of current research.
+You're also welcome at research seminars, where visiting philosophers and historians discuss issues at the forefront of current research.

 The Philosophy department offers an exciting range of modules taught by researchers who are experts in their field.
 You can develop your understanding of the key areas of philosophy, such as ethics, political philosophy, theory of knowledge, metaphysics, and logic.
 We also offer modules on major figures in the history of philosophy, from Plato and Aristotle to Descartes, Kant, and Hegel, among others.

 The Philosophy side of the degree is highly flexible, with no required modules.
 Dual students have the choice of exactly the same modules as single honours Philosophy students.
 Philosophy modules

 While some of our teaching takes place in the department, most of it is timetabled to take place in purpose-built teaching spaces across the campus (see our campus map).
 The campus has many amenities, and is located at the heart of the city, giving you easy access to shops, cafes, bars and restaurants.